Sor-god/Testing-With-Markdown/README.md

 ***Both**
 #### And more

-For complete markdown tricks and hacks [see](https://github.com/toxicbishop/markdown-guide)
+For complete markdown tricks and hacks see [this](https://github.com/toxicbishop/markdown-guide)